-Sum - represented by the bunar spot price of the top donce WTI Crude - West Texas Intermediate is a grade of crude oil used as a benchmark in oil pricing.
-The Affordability index measures of a population's ability to afford to purchase a particular item, such as a house, indexed to the population's income The Homeownership & is computed by dividing the number of owner-occupied housing units by the number of occupied housing units or households.
+WIT Crude - West Texas Intermediate is a grade of crude oil used as a benchmark in oil pricing.

+The Affordability Index measures of a population's allight to afford to purchase a particul ritem, such as a house, indexed to the population's income.
+The Homeownership % is computed by dividing the number of owner-occupied housing units by the number of occupied housing units or households.